Basic Piano Chords (and Some Advanced Ones) for Beginners

 C = 1, D = 2, Eb = 3, F = 4, G = 5, Ab = 6, Bb = 7, C = 8

-So the C-minor chord would be made up of the notes C, Eb and G. And again, you can use the same method to find out the minor chord for any of the 12 notes on the piano.
+So the C-minor would be made up of the notes C, Eb and G. And again, you can use the same method to find out the minor chord for any of the 12 notes on the piano.
 What about a D Minor?
 The 1st, 3rd and 5th tone make up D-F-A. Play it and you’ll see it’s got a sombre/sad vibe to it.
 That’s what the minor mode is all about.
 Here’s what the C-minor looks like on the piano.

-Another way you can find a minor chord is simply by “flattening” the 3rd.
+Another way you can find a minor is simply by “flattening” the 3rd.
 What does this mean?
 Well, if you’ve already got a major chord worked out – like the C-major (C, E, G), all you have to do next is make the 3rd note a flat.
-So C-E-G would turn into C-Eb-G. Again, you can do this for ANY major chord to make its minor equivalent.
+So C-E-G would turn into C-Eb-G. Again, you can do this for ANY major to make its minor equivalent.
 So, to recap: A triad is made up of the 1st tone of a scale, the 3rd tone of the same scale and the 5th tone of the same scale – whether you’re in minor or major.

 Other Types of Triads

 Like I mentioned at the beginning of this article, there are a ton of different chords that can be played on the piano.
 Augmented and diminished chords have a different, almost jarring or in-harmonic, sound.
-They’re the “horror movie” type of chords.
+They’re the “horror movie” type of sound.
 Here’s how you build them…

 Diminished Triads on Piano